MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/use-adminpak-remotely-administer-computers.md

 You can configure the remote access policy administration model in the **Remote Access Policies** node of the Routing and Remote Access snap-in when the domain is configured in Windows 2000 native mode or a later version.
 To remotely manage the remote access dial-in tab in Active Directory Users or Computers or in Internet Authentication Server (IAS) from a Windows XP-based computer, use Terminal Services or Remote Desktop to access a Windows Server 2003-based or Windows 2000-based computer.
 Or, log on to the console of a Windows Server 2003-based computer or of a Windows 2000-based computer to configure these settings directly.

 - Windows XP-based computers that are joined to Windows 2000-based domain controller domains do not support the enhanced functionality to select multiple users and to make bulk edits for attributes such as the home folder and the profile path.
 The multiple-select functionality is supported in forests where the schema version is 15 or later versions.
-For example, executing the Windows Server 2003 `ADDPREP /ForestPrep and /DomainPrep` in a Windows 2000-based forest and domain would enable multiple-selection support on systems that have the Windows Server 2003 Active Directory Users and Computers snap-in installed.
+For example, executing the Windows Server 2003 ADDPREP /ForestPrep and /DomainPrep in a Windows 2000-based forest and domain would enable multiple-selection support on systems that have the Windows Server 2003 Active Directory Users and Computers snap-in installed.

 - When the Service Pack 1 version of Active Directory Users and Computers is started on 64-bit systems, it may not always edit Group Policy.
 Additionally, you receive the following error message:

-Windows cannot find `gpedit.msc`.
+Windows cannot find gpedit.msc.
 Make sure you typed the name correctly, and then try again.
 To search for a file, click the Start button, and then click Search.

 Modify the syntax of your command line or shortcut to use the following syntax: `%windir%\syswow64\mmc.exe %systemroot%\system32\dsa.msc -32 back`